rust-windowing/winit/src/changelog/unreleased.md

 - On macOS, add `WindowExtMacOS::set_borderless_game` and `WindowAttributesExtMacOS::with_borderless_game`
   to fully disable the menu bar and dock in Borderless Fullscreen as commonly done in games.

+### Fixed

+- On MacOS, package manifest definitions of `LSUIElement` will no longer be overridden with the default activation policy, unless explicitly provided during initialization.